 Andrew Gardiner is the creative director and owner of Gardiner Design Associates, a multidisciplinary agency setup in 1985.
 We encourage good design across all organisations and sectors.
-We design part or all aspects of your business and environment specialising in contract interiors, exhibitions and displays, brand identity, graphics, print, advertising, social media and websites.
+We design part or all aspects of your brand and environment specialising in contract interiors, exhibitions and displays, brand identity, graphics, print, advertising, social media and WP responsive websites.
 The practice has designed and managed projects throughout the UK and Europe.

 Selecting and appointing a design partner is one of the most important elements of any organisation and to be effective relationships with a design agency are best built for the long term.
 We ensure that the partnership will work for you, the client, and for us as designers.